 Go on a journey at Exploration Place

-During Black History Month, Exploration Place will be featuring an outdoor exhibit, “Celebrating African American Earth and Space Scientists,” which will highlight African Americans who made STEM history in aeronautics, aerospace and aviation.
+For the second year, Exploration Place will be featuring a large-scale outdoor exhibit during Black History Month, “Celebrating African American Earth and Space Scientists,” which will highlight African Americans who made STEM history in aeronautics, aerospace and aviation.

-The museum will project an image of a different African American earth and space scientist for each week of February onto the outside of their building.
+The museum will project an image of a different African American earth and space scientist, such as award-winning science communicator Raychelle Burks, for each week of February onto the outside of their building.
 Since it will not be visible from the road, visitors will need to park near the Keeper of the Plains and the Arkansas River path to see it.
 Make it an evening and stay to watch the nightly Ring of Fire lighting at the Keeper of the Plains, which lights at 7 p.m. during winter months.
-Parking is free and ample in the Exploration Place parking lot.
-Additionally, while visitors trek between the Ring of Fire lighting and the Black History Month exhibit, they can also admire 12 banners we have up on the river highlighting women in science.
+Additionally, visitors can see the display from inside Exploration Place on Thursday nights, when the museum is open until 8 p.m.

 Visit the Kansas Sports Hall of Fame

 Learn about exceptional coaches and athletes from Kansas, including inductees Willie Jeffries, the first African American head football coach at the NCAA Division 1 level; NFL great Barry Sanders; and basketball star Lynette Woodard, who became the first female Harlem Globetrotter.
-The museum is closed to the public during the pandemic but you can request an appointment to view the exhibits by calling the Kansas Sports Hall of Fame.
+To visit the exhibits, request an appointment by calling the Kansas Sports Hall of Fame.